Seventh Son (film): Plot

 Malkin instructs Alice to steal the stone, promising to spare Tom's life.
 Malkin and her minions destroy the city where Urag was killed, to avenge his death.
 By chance, Tom's family is in the city; his Mam kills the warlock Strix and confronts Malkin with her own powers.
 Malkin kills her, mocking her for giving away the stone that might have saved her life.

 Alice finds Tom and pleads with him to leave with her.
 Gregory tries to kill her, but Tom intervenes, allowing her to flee.
 Gregory points out she has taken the necklace, and Tom, Gregory and Tusk pursue her.
 Malkin's servant Radu attacks them; he captures Gregory and drives Tusk and Tom over a cliff, leaving them for dead.
 Tom wakes to a vision of his Mam telling him that, as both the seventh son of a seventh son, and the son of a witch, he has a unique power to defeat Malkin.

 The witches gather as Malkin attempts to seduce Gregory.
 Alice is horrified when told that Tom is dead, and grabs the stone from Malkin, breaking Malkin's hold on Gregory.
 Malkin transforms into a dragon, and Lizzie also transforms, to protect her daughter.
 Tom retrieves the stone and, fighting together, Gregory, Tom and Alice kill several of Malkin's minions.
 Malkin kills Lizzie, but is seriously wounded.
 Gregory follows Malkin into her room and confronts her.
 Appearing close to death, she recalls their relationship, but then seizes Gregory with her claws.
 Tom enters and hurls a blade at Malkin, making her release her grip.
 Tom kills Malkin and they burn her body.

 Gregory brands Tom's hand, declaring him a Falcon knight.
 Alice accepts that Tom's vocation means they cannot be together, but promises they will meet again.
 Gregory leaves for parts unknown, leaving Tom and Tusk to continue his work, but urging Tom not to follow the "rules".

-Cast

-In addition, John DeSantis portrays the unspeaking Tusk.

 Production

 Sam Claflin was in negotiations to star as Tom Ward, but in June 2011, negotiations with Claflin fell through and Ben Barnes replaced him.
 Production began on March 19, 2012, in Vancouver, British Columbia.
-In February 2014, Legendary Pictures agreed to give $5 million to recently bankrupt visual effects house Rhythm and Hues Studios so they would complete their work on Seventh Son.
+In February 2014, Legendary Pictures agreed to give $5 million to recently bankrupt visual effects company Rhythm & Hues Studios so they would complete their work on Seventh Son.

 By the time production wrapped, the budget had ballooned to as much as $110 million.
 In addition to investment from studios Legendary Pictures, Moving Picture Company, Outlaw Sinema, Pendle Mountain Productions, Beijing Skywheel Entertainment Co. and Thunder Road Pictures, China Film Group made an "eight-figure" equity investment in the film, as well as the adaptation of Warcraft (2016).